ManiAm/moviepulse/README.md

 ## Movie Digest (via Discord)

 MoviePulse automatically posts a curated list of upcoming movie releases to a designated Discord channel every week.
-This way, our family stays up to date with the latest upcoming movie releases—making it easy to plan movie nights in advance or mark our calendars for exciting premieres.
+This way, our family stays up to date with the latest upcoming movie releases - making it easy to plan movie nights in advance or mark our calendars for exciting premieres.
 Whether it’s a highly anticipated blockbuster or a cozy family animation, MoviePulse helps ensure we never miss a release we're looking forward to.

 <img src="pics/upcoming.jpg" alt="segment" width="400">